Jankozlowski1234/saper/README.md

 # saper
-Saper game in python UNFINISHED (will be fully playable soon)
+Saper game in python (working on rewrite it into pygame)